 Remember, 95% of all startups utterly fail.
 No return to any investors.
 That’s why VCs have a portfolio theory: they invest in 20 companies with the expectation that 1 will pan out.
 They really don’t care which one — they have no particular reason to hope that you succeed over the other 19 companies.
 They just push them all as hard as they can, knowing that 19 will fail, and 1 won’t.

 The thing is, as an entrepreneur, you don’t have a portfolio.
-You have 1 company.
+You have 1 company (a houston auto glass shop in my case).
 And are you sure you want to bet your whole company on a strategy that has a 95% failure rate?

 To be clear, I don’t know that any other plan has a higher success rate.
 But I don’t know that other strategies necessarily have a *worse* failure rate either.
 I’ll also say that other strategies are a lot more fun and satisfying, and provide a better balance of risk/reward.
 (Though “better” is a judgement call: if you have it in you to pump and dump and endless array of startups, each 1-2 years in the making, than the former strategy is perhaps better.
 But if you want to build a company that users rave about, with people you like and hope to work with for a long time, while enjoying life outside work — you might consider alternatives.)